AngleProtocol/angle-docs/governance/angle-dao.md

 In particular, it can make the following changes:

-- Tune fee parameters for, among other things, in the Core module: users minting and burning, Hedging Agents opening and closing their perpetuals, slippage of Standard Liquidity Providers, ...
-In the Borrowing module, the DAO can change the collateral factors or the borrowing interest rates
+- Tune fee parameters.
+In the Borrowing module, the DAO can for instance change the collateral factors or the borrowing interest rates
 - Grant/revoke roles
 - Deploy new stablecoins
-- Deploy/revoke new strategies to get yield in the Core Module and choose in which proportions to distribute this yield to SLPs
-- Deploy/revoke collateral types
+- Deploy/revoke collateral types across the different modules of the protocol
 - Vote for [gauge rewards weights](veANGLE/gauges.md)
 - Upgrade oracles and other contracts throughout the system
 - Deploy the surplus of the protocol
-- Launch new Direct deposit modules (also referred to as Algorithmic Market Operations)
+- Launch new Direct deposit modules
 - Launch new Angle Protocol products

 ## 🗣 Discussions and debates